Last Updated: March 5, 2021

 NFC is gaining more and more popularity, and you don’t want to miss out!
 It’s easy to get an NFC-enabled device – most new smartphones support the tech.

-NFC uses radio waves, similarly to Bluetooth and WiFi.
+NFC uses radio waves, similar to Bluetooth and WiFi.
 The technology is based on RFID (Radio-frequency identification) using electromagnetic induction to transfer information.

 It needs a passive and an active device to work.